miukki/modeljs/README.md

 6. Why we need models:
-  - avoid errors in tmpl
+  - avoid errors in templates
+  - in practice some different templates can use one-abstrac-data-object: for example User. thats why we need @normalize@ data-User for all templates.
-  - ..etc
+  - avoid repeat code

+7. How we can use models in troops.js ?